ansible/workshops/exercises/ansible_network/2-first-playbook/README.md

 # Objective

 Use Ansible to update the configuration of routers.
+This exercise will not create an Ansible Playbook, but use an existing provided one.

 This exercise will cover
-- creation of a simple Ansible Playbook using the [ios_config module](https://docs.ansible.com/ansible/latest/modules/ios_config_module.html)
+- examining an existing Ansible Playbook
 - executing an Ansible Playbook on the command line using the `ansible-playbook` command
 - check mode (the `--check` parameter)
 - verbose mode (the `--verbose` or `-v` parameter)